5 Traits of Personal Mastery (1 of 2)

 Jobs mantra around the Apple office was, “There has got to be a better way.”
 This attitude and discipline to raising the bar of excellence permeated every facet of his team.
 Every person at Apple was required to continually identify the greatest constraints of the processes over which they were responsible.
 Then they were expected to constantly have two or three opportunities prioritized for improvement… and you could be asked to report on it during any hallway conversation.

-How committed are you, really, to your continual learning, growth and improvement? your car, while you walk, run or exercise?
+How committed are you, really, to your continual learning, growth and improvement?

 Are you listening to instructional and inspirational content continually in